 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Pointed, Azure, Boa, Bordure, Wreath, Chevron, Cantoned, Charged, Crest, Five, Crown, Created, Cross, Cross couped, Four, Outlined in sable, Two, In pale, In base, Coat of arms, Fess, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Mantling, Motto, Masoned, Semi-circular, Wavy, Or, Party per pale, Leather, Argent, Without divisions, Rampant, Religious, Hurt, torteau, pellet, pomme and golpe, Hurt, Sable, Vert, Crest and mantling, Freehand, Thirteen, Three and One.
+Port and windows, Between, Proper, Pointed, Azure, Boa, Bordure, Wreath, Chevron, Cantoned, Charged, Upon (wreath), Crest, Five, Crown, Created, Cross, Cross couped, Four, Outlined in sable, Two, In pale, In base, Coat of arms, Fess, Fleur de lis, Personal, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Motto, Lion, Masoned, Semi-circular, Wavy, Or, Argent, Without divisions, Rampant, Sable, Vert, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,